This post may contain affiliate links. Please see disclosure policy here.

 - Soften cream cheese and butter at room temperature for at least 30 minutes

-- In a large bowl beat butter, cream cheese, reserved gelatin, orange peel and vanilla until light and fluffy
+- In a large bowl beat butter, cream cheese, reserved gelatin, orange zest and vanilla until light and fluffy

 - Add in powdered sugar until desired consistency is achieved